i7corey3/Cubemars_AK_Series_Driver/README.md

 This repository allows the ability to control the CubeMars AK series motors through CAN communication.

-> Tested on Ubuntu 20.04
+> Tested on Ubuntu 20.04 with ROS2 Galactic

 ## Hardware